 Submit.
 For mailed submissions, mail to : MSU Billings, Attention: Jennifer Burns, Licensure Officer, COE, Rm.
 278, 1500 University Drive, Billings, MT 59101

-Elementary license candidates must take the Praxis II exam #5018, Elementary Education: Content Knowledge prior to licensure.
-The minimum score accepted for a licensure recommendation is 163.
-Many Secondary and K-12 teaching majors and minors require a Praxis Subject Assessments (formerly Praxis II Tests) subject (content) exam prior to licensure and the established Montana score requirement(s) must be met for a licensure recommendation to the Montana Office of Public Instruction or any other state’s licensure unit.
-Elementary and Secondary and K-12 major candidates are required to pass the Praxis exam in both the teaching major(s) and teaching minor(s) before a licensure recommendation is made.
-Please note that ETS is suppressing pass/fail information on score reports so refer to the Praxis Information on this site for passing score requirements.
+Elementary education candidates and most Secondary and K-12 teaching majors and minors require a Praxis Subject Assessments (formerly Praxis II Tests) subject (content) exam prior to licensure.
+The established Montana score requirement(s) must be met for a licensure recommendation to the Montana Office of Public Instruction or any other state’s licensure unit.
+Elementary and Secondary and K-12 major candidates are required to obtain a qualifying score on the Praxis exam in both the teaching major(s) and teaching minor(s) before a licensure recommendation is made.

 The COE Licensure Official will process out-of-state applications.
 Access (via the state’s department of education web page) the necessary documents.
-Once the documents have been printed and completed, submit the page(s) that require the MSU Billings seal and signatures to COE Room 278 or mail to Jennifer Burns, Licensure Officer.
+Once the documents have been printed and completed, submit the page(s) that require the MSU Billings seal and/or signatures to COE Room 278 or mail to Jennifer Burns, Licensure Officer.